QuinnLee/unesco_heritage/README.md

 + Social aspect e.g. sharing plans
 + using WIKI for more data
 + Gamification
-+ Using PostGIS as a DB
++ Using PostGIS
 + Expanding the DB
++ Creating an ember or angular front-end